Get in touch with us to find out more from one of our team.

 Busy or productive?

-Being busy is having a big ‘to do’ list whereas productivity means having a big ‘done’ list.
+Being busy is having a big ‘to do’ list, whereas productivity means having a big ‘done’ list.
+The key difference is your actual ability to ‘get stuff done’.
 We may feel busy because we don’t manage to take a lunch break, always leave work late and never find the time to read.
 Feeling productive, on the other hand, is when we’ve got lots done and managed to steal an hour or so to do something we genuinely enjoy.
 We know which option we prefer.
+So how do we get to a place where we’re achieving what we need to achieve without feeling snowed under?

 A new working day

-At Fora, we believe people should stop associating busyness with the pinnacle of our social and professional lives.
+Fora’s mission in to create the most productive working environments.
+We believe people should stop associating busyness with the pinnacle of our social and professional lives.
 Instead we champion a healthy balance.
-Our workspaces have quiet zones for concentration along with breakout areas for relaxing, and we design our offices to make sure they never feel overcrowded.
+Our workspaces have quiet zones for concentration along with more lively breakout areas for relaxing and brainstorming.
+We design our offices to make sure they never feel overcrowded, and programme a whole host of events and meet-ups so you can take time out of ‘deep work’ to expand your horizons.
+Let’s look at the ways people can break the busy cycle and become more productive:

 Get to know your biological prime time